SERG-Delft/REMLA/course_info/schedule.md

 {: .caution}
 This page is still work in progress.

+Important: The exam day is Friday, June 30!
+On that day, we will invite all groups individually for oral exams.
+We will have *some* room for accomodating conflicting schedules, but please keep the whole day free.

 <!--
 The course starts with several *lectures* that provide you with the required background knowledge.
 In week 1, you will also meet your *team-members* and you start making a plan for the project.